Bylaws & Rules of the OCWSL

 B. Executive Officers

 - PRESIDENT: Conducts all Executive Board meetings, Team Representative meetings, and Annual Meeting.
 Votes only in the case of a tie and supervises affairs of OCWSL.
-The President shall chair the Disciplinary Committee in the event that both Vice Presidents are unavailable.

 - RECORDING SECRETARY: Records minutes of all meetings.
 Shall track and notify teams and players of all monies due to the league from incurred fines.